-The City will work with developers to encourage, promote, and facilitate a variety of housing types including but not limited to to address the housing needs of a variety of household types, sizes, and incomes. small lot development, multifamily housing units, single family homes with ADU conversion floorplans, multigenerational housing products, and medium density housing products such as This could include duplexes, triplexes, and townhomes, apartment buildings.
-The City will also amend the zoning ordinance to require that subdivisions over 200 units include a minimum percentage of units that provide for alternate housing options, such as JADUs, or multigenerational housing types, and condominiums in neighborhoods and new subdivisions and will identify innovative and alternative housing options that provide greater flexibility and affordability in the housing stock while promoting mixed income development.
-This may include consideration for further reduction in regulatory barriers for community land trusts, tiny houses, microhomes, cottage homes, small lot subdivisions, and other alternative housing types, as well as exploration of a variety of densities and housing types in all zoning districts.
+The City will work with developers to encourage, promote, and facilitate a variety of housing types including but not limited to small lot development, multifamily housing units, single family homes with ADU conversion floorplans, multigenerational housing products, and medium density housing products such as duplexes, triplexes, and townhomes.
+The City will also amend the zoning ordinance to require that subdivisions over 200 units include a minimum percentage of units that provide for alternate housing options, such as JADUs, or multigenerational housing types.

-The City will use the findings of this program to target development of a variety of housing types in new growth areas (specifically on the west side of the City), areas of predominantly single-family development, and of concentrated overpayment to reduce displacement risk, promote inclusion, and support integration of housing types based on income.
+The City will target development of a variety of housing types in new growth areas (specifically on the west side of the City), areas of predominantly single-family development, and of concentrated overpayment to reduce displacement risk, promote inclusion, and support integration of housing types based on income.

 Financing: General Fund Time Frame: Work with developers as project are submitted to encourage and promote a variety of housing types and amend the Zoning Ordinance by June 2025 to require that subdivisions over 200 units include a minimum percentage of units that provide for alternate housing options, such as JADUs, or multigenerational housing types.
-Identify innovative and alternative housing options to help further housing production by December 2025; amend the Zoning Ordinance as needed.
-Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: 10-15 lower-income units, 10-15 moderate-income units, and 5-8 above moderate-income units to reduce displacement risk for all residents and facilities in income-integrated neighborhoods, and at least 16 lower income units, and 16 moderate income units in the west side of the city.
+Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: 15 lower-income units, 15 moderate-income units, and 8 above moderate-income units to reduce displacement risk for all residents and facilities in income-integrated neighborhoods, and at least 16 lower income units, and 16 moderate income units in the west side of the city.
 Relevant Policies: Policy 1.2, Policy 2.1, Policy 4.4